Duration: 3-3.25 hours

 Stacks Espresso Bar

-Cool place for your hot beverage paired with Cider Belly's donuts.
+Cool place for your hot beverage paired with Cider Belly's doughnuts.

-Meet your tour guide outside the Albany Visitor's Center, just past the Albany Pump Station.
+Meet your tour guide outside the Albany Visitor's Center,located at the corner of Broadway and Clinton Ave. just past the Albany Pump Station.
+Public parking is available in the lot behind the Visitors Center via Spencer Street.
 As you drive down Broadway, turn onto Spencer St. and the first right (cobblestone street) towards the Albany Pump Station.
-You can park your car in the city lot behind.
 Easy access off from Route 90 and 787.
 Parking is a dollar an hour, with a maximum fee of $6.
+For GPS, use 683 Broadway the Olde English Pub.

 25 Quackenbush Square